co-juror and co-curator for video and new media focus fresh paint art fair #11, tel aviv

 In his video Giverny Gardens, Sasha Tamarin takes a day trip to the gardens where Claude Monet lived and work.
 The site is packed with tourists leading Tamarin to focus on filming the visitors and his interaction with them.
 The visit becomes a kind of anthropological study, exploring the prevalence of technology in today’s tourist experience.

 Reouth Keren’s video Haunting, Never, Touching is comprised of footage taken from security cameras scattered throughout different locations, which are accessible online.
-She creates a collage from the low-quality images where each site is detached from their historical and geographic context.
+She creates a collage from the low-quality images where each site is detached from its historical and geographic context.
 As the images move across the screen, Keren reads texts aloud questioning the way images migrate on the internet.